 Four Pathways to Endorsement®

-Each Infant Mental Health Endorsement® category has specific work, education, in-service training and reflective supervision/consultation requirements, specific to 0-36 month olds and their families.
+Each Infant Mental Health Endorsement® category has specific work, education, in-service training and reflective supervision/consultation requirements, specific to pregnant women, young children, aged 0-36 months, and their families.
 In addition, Endorsement® applicants will demonstrate achievement of competencies, as defined in the desired category.
 This chart represents only a summary of the IMH Endorsement® categories.
 Detailed information specific to each category can be downloaded from the links below.

 Download the Requirements for each Category: